 A shrewd Jamaican political strategist who led his party back to power and navigated the nation through the turbulent 2008 financial crisis.

-Bruce Golding's political career was a long game of strategic maneuvering within Jamaica's vibrant democracy.
-Entering parliament in his twenties, he became a key figure in the Jamaica Labour Party (JLP), known for his sharp intellect and organizational skills.
-After a period of internal strife and opposition, he successfully reunited the JLP and led it to victory in the 2007 general election, becoming Prime Minister.
-His tenure was immediately tested by the global economic meltdown of 2008, which hit Jamaica's debt-laden economy hard.
-Golding pursued an IMF agreement and austerity measures, painful choices that stabilized the economy but eroded his popularity.
-His term was also marked by the controversial handling of the U.S. request for the extradition of drug kingpin Christopher 'Dudus' Coke, an episode that created a domestic crisis and international tension.
-Golding resigned in 2011, leaving behind a mixed legacy of economic stewardship and political controversy.
+Bruce Golding led the Jamaica Labour Party to victory in the 2007 general election, becoming Prime Minister.
+Entering parliament in his twenties, he became a key figure in the JLP.
+After a period of internal strife and opposition, he successfully reunited the party.
+His tenure was immediately tested by the global economic meltdown of 2008.
+Golding pursued an IMF agreement and austerity measures that stabilized the economy but eroded his popularity.
+His term was marked by the controversial handling of the U.S. request for the extradition of drug kingpin Christopher 'Dudus' Coke.
+Golding resigned in 2011.

 1946–1964